CirclesUBI/circles-api/API.md

 - `from`: Sender address
 - `to`: Receiver address
-- `value`: Amount of Circles to send between sender and receiver
+- `value`: Amount of Circles to send between sender and receiver (in Wei)

 **Response:**